Bloomca/niceTooltip/README.md

-niceTooltip
+#niceTooltip
 ===========

-jQuery plugin create moving tooltips
+jQuery plugin create simple moving tooltips.
+You can use it for mobile too.

+For more information, see [this](http://bloomca.github.io/niceTooltip/) doc.